By Suzy Barile

 Had my daughter been at UNC-Chapel Hill when Friday was assistant dean of students, or when he was assistant to the President of the Consolidated University, or when he was its secretary, or when he served 30 years as system president, her attention to his death would be understandable.

-That he would remember their faces and their names was a marvel to me.
-Jen always loved that story.
+he would remember their faces and their names was a marvel to me.
+Jen always

 But she also benefited from Bill Friday's work.